Property Settlement Mediators in Omaha

 up.
 (This agreement can also include plans for

 child custody, and

-child support).
-If spouses are unable to reach a compromise, though, the court will
+If spouses are unable to reach a compromise, though, the court will step

 Marital vs. Non-Marital Property

-the marriage, and non-marital property is property owned before marriage.
+the marriage.
+Non-marital property is property owned before marriage.

 Non-marital property may also include some property that was acquired